 The course is scheduled as a series of 3-hour lectures.
+The lectures will be provided synchronously and will not be recorded.

 Students are responsible for 100% of the content of the textbook and the lectures.
 The professor will not have time to meet students to explain a lecture to them that has been missed.
 Therefore students are encouraged and expected to attend 100% of the classes and take notes from both the textbook and lectures.
 Students are encouraged to interact with other students to get notes from any lectures they have missed.

-The textbook in this course is designed to provide basic fundamental and complimentary information to supplement the lectures.
+The textbook in this course is designed to provide basic, fundamental, and complimentary information to supplement the lectures.
 The lectures will NOT be primarily based on, nor necessarily follow, the textbook.
 Students are expected to read the textbook as assigned and ask any questions they might have either in class, on the online forum within OWL or with the professor during office hours.